Alansdjn/secure-robotic-delivery-system-pub/README.md

 ### B. speaker_verification_ghostnet

-This folder includes implementations of the voiceprint verification in the cooperative module used in the proposed scheme.
+This folder includes implementations of the voiceprint verification in the cooperative module which are used in the proposed scheme.

 **data_preprocess.py**: is used to process data.